bufbuild-ru/docs/docs/generate/overview/index.md

 The sections below discuss key concepts, local generation (with and without remote plugins), managed mode, and specific invocations of the `buf generate` command.

+::: tip Note
-::: tip See the [tutorial](../tutorial/) for a step-by-step walkthrough of setting up code generation, basic usage, and using remote plugins and managed mode.
+See the [tutorial](../tutorial/) for a step-by-step walkthrough of setting up code generation, basic usage, and using remote plugins and managed mode.
 :::

 ## Key concepts